This article is part of a larger series on Payroll Services.

-Gusto scored the highest in our independent contractor payroll software evaluation since it provides all of the essential tools you need to manage contractor payments.
+Gusto scored second highest in our independent contractor payroll software evaluation since it provides all the essential tools you need to manage contractor payments.
 It prepares and files 1099 reports and lets your new contractors onboard themselves.
 It even has a special pricing plan for contractors and can handle international payments if you have global contractors.

 Gusto Key Features